- Training & Events

 These case histories document the ability of the Stress Wave Analysis technique to:

-SWAN is a new diagnostic and prognostic tool for the engine maintainer’s toolbox.
+Stress wave analysis is a new diagnostic and prognostic tool for the engine maintainer’s toolbox.
 It is superior to vibration analysis for detecting and quantifying discrepant conditions that generate friction and shock.
 This includes not only localized fatigue damage to bearings and gears, but also includes lubrication problems, abrasive wear, abnormal dynamic loading and foreign object damage.
-The basic analysis tools in SWAN provide accurate detection, quantification and fault isolation through an easy-to-use graphical user interface.
+The basic analysis tools in stress wave analysis provide accurate detection, quantification and fault isolation through an easy-to-use graphical user interface.